garbo-succus/r3f-control-kit/README.md

 This component creates a `<PerspectiveCamera>` looking at `origin`, rotated by `coords`.
 It accepts all PerspectiveCamera props (`makeDefault` is true by default).

-Note that there is overhead to updating the `origin` & `coords` props directly, as each change must pass through react diffing.
+For performance reasons you should use `updateStream` instead of the `origin` & `coords` props.

-The `updateStream` prop is provided as an escape hatch to bypass diffing with imperative `{origin,coords}` updates.
+The `updateStream` prop is provided as an escape hatch to bypass React reconciliation with imperative `{origin?,coords?}` updates.
+For further discussion see <./examples/EXAMPLE-React-props-useState.md>.

 ### `normalizeCoords`